zenvia/zenvia-openapi-spec/spec/tags/gbm.md

 When you send some message for one contact using Google Business Message channel:

-* Recipient: is the phone number of contact
+* Recipient: is the id of the contact
-* Sender: is the Google Business Message sender id configured on [Zenvia platform](https://app.zenvia.com/home/credentials/google-business-message/list)
+* Sender: is the Google Business Message agent ID configured on [Google Business Message](https://developers.google.com) and on [Zenvia platform](https://app.zenvia.com/home/credentials/google-business-message/list)

 When you receive a message from one contact, the sender and recipient are inverted:

-* Recipient: is the Google Business Message sender id configured on [Zenvia platform](https://app.zenvia.com/home/credentials/google-business-message/list)
+* Sender: is the Google Business Message agent ID configured on [Google Business Message](https://developers.google.com) and on [Zenvia platform](https://app.zenvia.com/home/credentials/google-business-message/list)
-* Sender: is the phone number of contact
+* Sender: is the id of the contact

 The sender goes in the attribute `from` and the receiver goes in the attribute `to` of message object.